Fast superconducting qubit control with sub-harmonic drives: Potential for Reduced Heating and fast subharmonic gates

-We have shown experimentally that a sub-harmonic drive can perform fast and high-fidelity single qubit control, and found theoretically that strong couplings to low-frequencies are not associated with enhanced qubit losses.
-Of far greater concern is the behavior of the low-pass filter which protects the qubit.
-The filter's figures of merit are its losses in transmission at the drive frequency (which lead to cryostat heating as discussed below) and its absorptive losses in reflection and insertion loss at the qubit's transition frequency (which protect the qubit from the environment and Purcell decay into the filter).
-In room temperature measurements of the filter used in this experiment (Mini-circuits ZLSS-A2R8G-S+), the measured impedance is $\unit[27.1-253.7i]{\Omega}$ at the qubit frequency.
-Assuming the qubit lifetime is only limited by decaying through the drive port, with the low-pass filter used in the experiment, the resonant decay rate into the filter's losses is improved from $\kappa_\text{res} = \unit[4.7]{kHz}$ with the qubit port directly connected to a transmission line to $\kappa_\text{LPF} = \unit[159]{Hz}$ using the filter.
-The corresponding sub-harmonic decay rate of $\kappa_{sub} = \unit[8.8 \times 10^{-13}]{Hz}$ calculated using Eq.~\ref{eq:decay_rate} is drastically lower and thus can be neglected.
-While these calculations show that such a low-pass filter can protect qubit lifetime effectively, suppressing the decay rate by about 30 times, we would clearly benefit from an even lower loss filter, as the qubit-drive port coupling strength could be further increased to improve gate speed and reduce required driving power.
+We have shown experimentally that a subharmonic drive can perform fast and high-fidelity single qubit control, and found theoretically that strong couplings to low-frequencies are not associated with enhanced qubit losses.
+Of far greater concern is the behavior of the low-pass filter, which protects the qubit.
+The filter's figures of merit are the absorptive losses in reflection and insertion loss at the qubit's transition frequency (which protect the qubit from the environment noise and Purcell decay into the filter) and the losses in transmission at the drive frequency (which contribute to cryostat heating).

+Measuring the filter used in this experiment (Mini-circuits ZLSS-A2R8G-S+) at room temperature, the impedance is $\unit[6.66-123.3i]{\Omega}$ at the qubit $g-e$ frequency.
+Due to this impedance mismatch, the decay rate through the qubit port at $\omega_q$ is improved from $\kappa(\omega_q)/2\pi = \unit[0.55]{kHz}$ to $\kappa_\text{LPF}(\omega_q)/2\pi = \unit[18.2]{Hz}$ using the filter.
+The subharmonic decay rate $\kappa_{sub}$ is much smaller than $\kappa_{LPF}$ and can be neglected.
+To verify the performance of the LPF, we measured three qubits with a LPF on the qubit drive port and one qubit without the LPF.
+Although the improvement of qubit coherence time is not as good as theory, we still see a clear improvement (see Supplement Sec.~II~A).
+The discrepancy is likely due to the loss and electrical length of the cable between the qubit and the filter.
+An on-chip filter\cite{} can further reduce photon loss and improve filter protection.

-Sub-harmonic driving also offers new possibilities to address cryostat and component heating.
-It is a common practice to use attenuation of around \unit[60]{dB} to reduce room temperature thermal noise to a very small residual photon occupancy in the drive lines at the readout resonator and qubit frequencies.
-In some experiments higher attenuation, as much as \unit[80]{dB}, is used to further reduce noise and provide better protection to the qubits~\cite{wang2022towards, chakram2021seamless}.
+Subharmonic driving also offers new possibilities to address cryostat and component heating.
+It is a common practice to attenuate the input signal by \unit[60]{dB} or higher to reduce thermal noise to a very small residual photon occupancy in the drive lines at the readout resonator and qubit frequencies~\cite{wang2022towards, chakram2021seamless}.